kmarusek/Bevi/wp-content/plugins/wp-user-avatar/readme.txt

 = Coupon Discounts =

 Incentivize your buyers with a coupon discount to increase sales.
-You can easily create unlimited coupons and automatically add coupons with a URL parameter.
+With our ecommerce and membership plugin, you can easily create unlimited coupons and automatically add coupons with a URL parameter.

 = Custom Frontend Forms =

-Create excellent checkout, login, user registration, password reset, and edit profile forms with our drag-and-drop builder.
+Create excellent checkout page, member login forms, user registration forms, password reset forms, and edit profile forms with our drag-and-drop builder.
 Your members will never have to see your WordPress admin panel.
 Everything is handled in the frontend.

-* **Conversion Optimized Checkout** – Let users make payments to you and subscribe to your membership plans.
+* **Conversion Optimized Checkout Form** – Let users make payments to you and subscribe to your membership plans.
 * **User Registration Forms** – Let users signup via a custom registration form.
-* **Login & Password Reset Forms** – Allow users to log in and reset their passwords.
+* **Login & Password Reset Forms** – Allow users to log in and reset their passwords via custom frontent forms.
 * **User Dashboard** – My Account page and edit profile forms for users to manage their profile details and account settings.
 * **Automatic Registration & Login Redirect** – Auto login users after they register and redirect them after they sign in, log out and reset their passwords.
 * Add login, logout, register, and profile links to your website navigation menu that will change based on whether the user is logged in.